ppkgtmm/machine-learning/README.md

-# machine learning
+# 🔨 machine learning

-Repo created to keep my work from machine learning course taught by Andrew Ng on Coursera
+work from machine learning course taught by andrew ng on coursera